site logo

 The Edinburgh Computer Science and Engineering in Schools (ECSES) programme works to provide young people with inclusive and inspiring access to computer science and engineering, allowing them progress into digital futures.
 In doing this, it seeks to tackle the challenges schools in Edinburgh (and elsewhere) face in recruiting and retaining teachers of Computer Science.

 The new ECSES programme incorporates and builds on partnership activities in relation to computer science that we have been involved in since 2019.
-We have been successful in securing more than £210,000 to recruit a Computer Science teacher and provide primary teacher specialist input to work across partner schools, supporting their work to embed CS on the curriculum and to grow their own CS teaching capacity.
-This exciting new phase will begin in August 2023 and run for three years initially.
+We have been successful in securing more than £210,000 to recruit a Computer Science teacher who works across our school and one of our partner high schools, and also to provide primary teacher specialist input to work alongside partner primary schools, supporting their work to develop a coding curriculum and to grow their own teaching capacity.
+Work to understand and play a part in supporting the Computing teacher pipeline is also underway, as is a workstream to incorporate employers to apply curricular and extracurricular to real world contexts.

 Aims